 When To See A Doctor

-- Shortness of breath or wheezing that makes it hard to breathe
+- Shortness of breath or wheezing that severely affects your ability to breathe.

 Runners Cough – The Conclusion